-Deaths due to alcohol poisoning remained relatively stable in 2018, totaling 2,254.
-Alcohol poisoning deaths for males outnumbered those for females by 3 to 1.
-Alcohol poisoning deaths increased 1.1% among males but decreased 5.2% for females compared to 2017.
+Deaths due to alcohol poisoning decreased 5% in 2021, totaling 2,518.
+Alcohol poisoning deaths for males outnumbered those for females by three to one.
 It should be noted that alcohol may also be present in combination with other drugs.

 Source: Centers for Disease Control and Prevention, WONDER